sciZer0/newdiscoveries/c/README.md

 In my opinion,

-when Organism using its resources is pushing an object in a certain direction during a certain time by its Hand with a certain effort (Force) -- even if the object is staying motionless while the pushing, the pushing cannot be for free: some resource is being spent on the pushing.
+when Organism is pushing an object in a certain direction during a certain time by its Hand with a certain effort (Force) -- even if the pushed object is staying motionless while the pushing, the pushing cannot be for free: some resource is being spent on the pushing.

 Let's again consider the 4 cases simultaneously: